EdulaneDotCo/Mastering-Express.js/README.md

    1. Identify performance bottlenecks using profiling tools.
    1. Optimize code, database queries, and server configurations.
    1. Implement caching strategies and load balancing.
-   1. **Real-Time Project:** Analyze and optimize the performance of your project for better speed and scalability.
+   1. **Applied Project:** Analyze and optimize the performance of your project for better speed and scalability.
 1. **Best Practices:** Use performance profiling tools, optimize resource usage, and apply caching and load balancing.
 1. **Practice Exercises:** Optimize various aspects of your project and test performance improvements.
 1. **LeetCode/HackerRank:** Performance optimization challenges.